 Or you may have the other extreme: an incredibly efficient shower head that makes you wonder if the water is turned on.
 The trick is to have a low flow shower head that offers a satisfying shower while using a minimum amount of water.

-Shower heads are measured by flow—the number of gallons they deliver per minute (gpm).
+Shower heads are measured by flow—that is, the number of gallons they deliver per minute (GPM).
 Flow is affected by water pressure, measured in pounds per square inch (psi).
 The greater the pressure pushing water through pipes and shower heads, the greater the volume of water forced out.

 Water pressure on the high side—80 psi, for example—will push a greater amount of water through a shower head than low water pressure, say 20 psi.
 This same principle is in effect when you don’t turn on the water full blast.
 Water pressure varies from community to community and even from house to house.

 Before 1992, shower heads commonly released 5.5 gallons per minute or more.
 Following its signing into law, the Energy Policy Act of 1992 limited all residential shower heads to a maximum flow of 2.5 GPM.
 Some states, such as California, New York, and Colorado restrict flow to 2.0 GPM.
 Many modern low flow shower heads deliver only 1.5 GPM.

 A quality low flow shower head will feel good at both high and low water pressures.
 Some have flow restrictors that can be reversed or removed to allow more water through on low-pressure lines, allowing you to achieve the right amount of water flow for your water pressure.